mjfrigaard/sharing-your-work/manuscript/05chapter.md

 ***init*** - the command `git init` is used to initialize a new git repository (it tells Git to start tracking changes in this directory).

-***status*** - Git status will tell you what you've done and what is happening.
+***status*** - `git status` will tell you what you've done and what is happening.
 You can check the status of a git repository with `git status` (use this liberally).

-***add*** - In order for Git to keep track of the changes we make to files, we have to tell it which files to pay attention to.
+***add*** - For Git to keep track of the changes we make to files, we have to tell it which files to pay attention to.
 We can do this using `git add`.
 The `git add -A` tells git to stage *ALL* the files that are in an initialized repo.

 ***commits*** - commits are the staple in Git/Github the workflow.
 Commits are what Git uses to track the changes you've made to files or folders.
 Commits are confusing because they can be nouns ("I'm creating a commit with these changes") or verbs (I am going to commit these changes to my project").

 To quote David Demaree,

-> *"Semantically, each commit represents a complete snapshot of the state of your project at a given moment in time; its unique identifier serves to distinguish that state from the way the files in your project looked at any other moment in time."*
+> *  "Semantically, each commit represents a complete snapshot of the state of your project at a given moment in time; its unique identifier serves to distinguish that state from the way the files in your project looked at any other moment in time."*

 ***repository*** - repos are the files and folders in your project and all the changes you make while working on them.
 On your local computer, a repository can exist in a folder you initialize a repository in (see below).
 On Github, a repo has the following structure: `https://github.com/<username>/<repository_name>`.